Muhammad-MO/project4-Healthy-Food-Search/README.md

 ![picture](/static/images/viewcart.png)

-Upon checking out, users will be brought to the payment page The user will need to fill in the credit card details before being able to Checkout
+Upon checking out, users will be brought to the payment page.
+The user will need to fill in the credit card details before being able to checkout.

 ![picture](/static/images/checkout.png)